-Typically, Medibank members who require haemodialysis spend an average of four to six hours in hospital for dialysis treatment, three to four times each week.
-It’s not difficult to imagine the burden this puts on patients and their carers.
+Typically, people who require haemodialysis spend an average of four to six hours in hospital for dialysis treatment, three to four times each week.
+It’s not difficult to imagine the burden this puts on individuals and their carers.

 What is haemodialysis?

 Haemodialysis uses an artificial kidney machine (or ‘dialysis machine’) to receive blood from a patient, put it through a dialyser to remove unwanted waste and then pumps it back to the patient.
-Basically, it is cleaning the patient’s blood, similarly to how a healthy kidney would.
+The dialyser is cleaning the patient’s blood, similarly to how a healthy kidney would.

 Giving members more choice

-We are exploring ways to provide our members with more options, including the flexibility to choose haemodialysis in the comfort and familiar surroundings of home, where their treating doctor considers it appropriate.
+We are exploring ways to provide our members with more options, including the flexibility to have nurse delivered haemodialysis in the comfort and familiar surroundings of home, where their treating doctor considers it appropriate.

 How Medibank at Home’s haemodialysis trial works

-To find out more about the trial, including if you are eligible, call the Medibank at Home team on 1300 733 338 between 9am and 4pm AEST, or email email@example.com.
+To find out more about the trial, including if you are eligible, or if your doctor isn’t sure if Dialysis at Home is available where you live, call the Medibank at Home team on 1300 733 338 between 9am and 4pm AEST, or email email@example.com.